All about discount

 Tiered Discounts - What Are They?

 What is a tiered discount?
 It’s a simple yet effective strategy: the bigger the purchase, the bigger the discount.
+There are various types of discounts in marketing, and this is just one example of how a strategic approach can boost sales.
 It’s all about creating that "just one more" mentality—By setting spending thresholds, you motivate customers to add just a few more items to their cart to unlock a higher discount.

 Psychologically, this approach leverages the Endowed Progress Effect.
 Once customers feel like they’re making progress towards a goal (like hitting the next discount tier), they’re more likely to finish the task.
 The result?
 The more they buy, the more they save—and everyone walks away happy.